DSpace/RestContract/items.md

 Exposed links:
 * bitstreams: list of bitstreams within the item
 * owningCollection: the collection where the item belong to
+* mappedCollections: the collections where the item is mapped to
 * templateItemOf: the collection that have the item as template

 ## Creating an archived item